 In medal play, winners are determined by net score.
 One or more points are awarded to the player with the lowest net score at the end of the match.
 Usually a combined team net score winner is also determined and points assigned.

 In match play, winners are determined by most holes won.
 One or more points are awarded to the player who wins the match.
 Alternatively, points may be awarded for each hole won.
-One or more team points may be awarded to the team with the highest combined number of holes won.

 In competitions where both match and medal play are used, players may win points by holes won and by net score.
 Team points are usually awarded by combined net score.